In the Forest of Huckybucky

-In the Forest of Huckybucky (Dyrene i Hakkebakkeskogen) is a 2016 Norwegian stop-motion animated musical film directed by Rasmus A. Sivertsen from a screenplay by Karsten Fullu, based on the 1953 children's book The Climbing Mouse and the Other Animals in Hakkebakkeskogen by Thorbjørn Egner.
-Released in Norwegian cinemas on 25 December 2016, it was produced by Sivertsen's Qvisten Animation.
+In the Forest of Huckybucky (Dyrene i Hakkebakkeskogen) is a 2016 Norwegian stop-motion animated musical film adaptation of the 1953 children's book Claus Climbermouse and the other animals in the Huckybucky forest by Thorbjørn Egner, directed by Rasmus A. Sivertsen and written by Karsten Fullu.

+Released in Norwegian cinemas on 25 December 2016, it was produced by Qvisten Animation.